Skip to Main Content

 She is the co-editor of the literary journal, Crab Creek Review (www.crabcreekreview.org)

 Kelli Russell Agodon is a poet, writer, and editor from the Northwest.
-She’s the author of Hourglass Museum (White Pine Press, 2014), which was a Finalist for the Julie Suk Poetry Prize and The Daily Poet: Day-By-Day Prompts for Your Writing Practice, which she coauthored with Martha Silano.
+She’s the author of Hourglass Museum (White Pine Press, 2014), which was a Finalist for the Washington State Book Awards and short-listed for the Julie Suk Poetry Prize honoring the best books of poems published by an independent press.
+She also recently published The Daily Poet: Day-By-Day Prompts for Your Writing Practice, which she coauthored with Martha Silano.
 Her other books include Letters from the Emily Dickinson Room chosen by Carl Dennis for the White Pine Poetry Prize and also Winner of ForeWord Magazine's Book of the Year in Poetry and a Finalist for the Washington State Book Prize, Small Knots, Geography, and Fire On Her Tongue: An Anthology of Contemporary Women's Poetry which she edited with Annette Spaulding-Convy.
 She has won various awards in writing and editing from Artist Trust, The Puffin Foundation, North American Review and her work has been published in journals and magazines such as The Atlantic, Prairie Schooner, New England Review, Oprah Magazine, and on the Writer's Almanac with Garrison Keillor.
 Kelli is the cofounder of Two Sylvias Press and was the editor of Seattle’s Crab Creek Review for the last six years.
-She lives in a small seaside town where when not writing or editing, she does graphic design and is also an avid mountain biker, paddleboarder, and hiker. www.agodon.com
+She lives in a small seaside town where when not writing or editing, she does graphic design and is also an avid paddleboarder and hiker. www.agodon.com www.twosylviaspress.com

 Jane Alynn is a poet, essayist, and fine art photographer.
 A retired psychotherapist, she received an MFA in Creative Writing/Poetry from Antioch University Los Angeles.
 She was awarded 2nd place in New South's 2012 poetry contest and in 2004 she was awarded a William Stafford Award from Washington Poets Association.
 Her first full-length collection of poems, Necessity of Flight, was published by Cherry Grove in 2011.
 A chapbook, Threads & Dust, was published by Finishing Line Press in 2005, and her poems have appeared in numerous journals and anthologies.
 She has led poetry workshops, organized community poetry readings and other literary events, and served briefly on the Board of Washington Poets Association.
 As a fine art photographer, she has numerous exhibitions and awards to her credit.